Which lift pass is best for me? Serre Chevalier lift passes…

 Understanding Serre Chevalier’s lift system

 Serre Chevalier stretches all the way from the main town of Briançon at 1200 metres altitude to the alpine spa village of Le Monêtier les Bains at 1500 metres altitude.
-The ski area inbetween elevates up to 2830 metres altitude (the top of the Y’ret chair lift to the right of the piste map), offers 250km of marked pistes and boasts an abundance of off-piste and tree-skiing opportunities, particularly towards ‘Monêtier’, its highest sector.
+The ski area elevates up to 2830 metres altitude (the top of the Y’ret chair lift situated on the right of the piste map), offers 250km of marked pistes and boasts an abundance of off-piste and tree-skiing (particularly towards ‘Monêtier’, its highest sector.)
+In other words, this is a big ski resort!

 For most skiers, the best value for money lies in buying the ‘Serre Chevalier’ lift pass and not one which is limited to just one of its four sectors.

 * Children under six years old, and seniors of 75 years or over do not pay for a ski pass.
-They need to collect a FREE lift pass from the kiosks at the bottom of the ski area or from their tour operator.
+They must collect a FREE lift pass from the kiosks at the bottom of the ski area or from their tour operator (showing proof of ID and age).

-Note that usually the first and last weeks of the winter season run at discounted prices (Contact Us for prices).
-Less lifts may be running and some pistes may be closed.
+Note that usually the first and last weeks of the winter season run at discounted prices (see below) Fewer lifts may be running and some pistes may be closed.

 Is there a Family Deal?

-Serre Chevalier offers great savings for families and includes children up to 21 years of age.
+Serre Chevalier offers great savings for families, including children up to 21 years old.
 Read our separate article on lift passes for families.

 I arrive at lunchtime on my first day and have a couple of hours to spare – can I ski?